OneUptime/oneuptime/docs/introduction.md

 # Introduction

-Fyipe is one complete SRE and IT Ops platform.
+Fyipe is one complete SRE and DevOps platform.

 Fyipe lets you do: